Hometown: Grey County, ON

 What is your career ambition and what are you doing or plan to do to accomplish that goal?

 My career ambition is to obtain employment that allows me to be a leader in the community.
 I believe with that as my focus for my career it will lead me down a path of endless possibilities.
 The steps I am taking and opportunities I am seizing have already put me on the right track.
 Currently, I am a member of the marketing and communications team for a local real estate company.
 My focus at this company is community engagement and the promotion of local events and businesses.
 I jump at every opportunity to be involved in the community.
-I am determined to build a career that I do not have to call “work” but rather my passion.
+I am determined to build a career that I won’t refer to as “work” but rather my passion.

 What would be your “dream job” in life?